DocHolliday13x/data-structures-and-algorithms/javascript/code-challenges/trees/README.md

 **Code Challenge 17 - Breadth First Traversal** Today's assignment will be a continuation of the previous assignment.
 We will be adding a new method to the Binary Search Tree class called `breadthFirstTraversal()`.
 This method will take `tree` as an argument, and return an array of the values, ordered appropriately.
 We will start with our whiteboard process, then create a new method in our Binary Search Tree class, and finally write tests for our new method.

+**Code Challenge 18 - FizzBuzz Tree**
+Oh boy, it's FizzBuzz time!
+Today's assignment will be a continuation of the previous assignment.
+We will be adding a new method to the Binary Search Tree class called `fizzBuzzTree()`.
+This method will take `karyTree` as an argument, and return a new tree with the values modified as follows:

+- If the value is divisible by 3, replace the value with “Fizz”
+- If the value is divisible by 5, replace the value with “Buzz”
+- If the value is divisible by 3 and 5, replace the value with “FizzBuzz”
+- If the value is not divisible by 3 or 5, simply turn the number into a String.

+We will start with our whiteboard process, then create a new method in our Binary Search Tree class, and finally write tests for our new method.

 ## Colloborators

 - Reece Renninger
 - Reed Vogt
 - Malik Torres
+- Kaeden O'Meara
+- Ike Steoger
+- Eva Smith

 ## Whiteboard Process
 <!-- Embedded whiteboard image -->